inductivekickback/rad/README.md

 Both receiver and transmitter devices in the DT only need to specify a pin and whether the pin is active high or low.

 Received pulses are measured using a pin-change interrupt.
 Whenever the receiver's pin becomes inactive a task is added to the System Workqueue and that task attempts to decode the current message using whatever message types are enabled.
 When a message is successfuly decoded the receiver driver's callback is executed from the System Workqueue's thread.
-Here is an example of the receiver decoding a ("dynasty") message, sending it to the application via the callback, and then having the transmitter reconstruct and send the message (i.e. it's not just an echo of what was received) -- with only 180us latency.
+Here is an example of the receiver driver decoding a ("dynasty") message, sending it to the application via the callback, and then having the transmitter driver reconstruct and send the message (i.e. it's not just an echo of what was received) -- with only 180us latency.

 <p align="center"><img src="https://user-images.githubusercontent.com/6494431/120431571-88bd8b00-c32d-11eb-9712-9b41cf1d6e57.png" width="1024"></p>